Will-Trinh/Will-Trinh/README.md

 ## 👋 Hi there, I'm Will

-🎓 I'm a Computer Science student at CSULB, currently exploring backend development, APIs, and cloud platforms.
-💼 Incoming Software Engineering Intern @ Pacific Life
+🎓 I'm a Computer Science student at CSULB, currently exploring backend development, APIs, and cloud platforms 💼 Incoming Software Engineering Intern @ Pacific Life
 📚 Learning more about AWS and scalable backend architectures
 📌 Interested in product-minded development and solving real-world problems through tech